geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/goals.md

 * Crashlytics data
 * Usability Evaluation of 1.0 user base with respect to app usability.

-## Determine what it means to be a champion/chapter chair
+## 2. Determine what it means to be a champion/chapter chair

 Successful chapters will need one or more champions.
-We need to use the 1.0 release period to develop an understanding of what it means to be champion: what their responsibilities are, how to carry out their responsibilities, and how the GGC organization should support and/or compensate them.
+We hope to use the 1.0 release period to develop an understanding of what it means to be champion: what their responsibilities are, how to carry out their responsibilities, and how the GGC organization should support and/or compensate them.

 Evaluation criteria:
 * User-facing documentation for Chapter Chairs.

-## Provide high quality documentation
+## 3. Determine how to provide high quality documentation

-We should use the 1.0 release to determine what needs to be documented, and how it should be documented.
+We hope to use the 1.0 release to determine what needs to be documented, and how it should be documented.
 Some possible documentation sources include:
-* In app documentation (the ? icon)
+* In-app documentation (the ? icon)
 * YouTube (shorts and/or regular videos)
+* User Guide (within geogardenclub.com)
 * GGC Discord Server: channels visible to those in the "User" role.

 Evaluation criteria:
 * Usability evaluation of 1.0 user base with respect to app documentation.

-## Develop evidence-based use cases
+## 4. Gather evidence-based successful use cases

-The 1.0 release period should result in examples of "successful" use of GGC to solve real world problems for gardeners.
+We hope that the 1.0 release period will result in examples of "successful" use of GGC to solve real world problems for gardeners.
 Example use cases include:

 * The gardener can plan/manage their garden more easily
 * The gardener makes better choices for their seeds and/or management of plants